ShiboYao/embedding_imputation/tasks/language_modeling/README.md

 You can use `convert_bin_to_txt.py` to convert .bin files to .txt files for BioWordVec and FastText

-Then you need to download the preprocessed PubMed texts from [here] https://github.com/ncbi-nlp/bluebert and place them under data.
+Then you need to download the preprocessed PubMed texts from [here] https://github.com/ncbi-nlp/bluebert and place them under the `data` folder.

 Your directory should look like: